AmnaIftikhar1/Gemini-clone/README.md

 5. **Add Your API Key**

-Once you’ve generated your API key, add it to the Gemini.js file.
+Once you’ve generated your API key, add it to the .env file.
 Insert the API key in the apiKey variable, like so:

-apiKey = "YOUR_API_KEY_HERE";<br>
+- **Create a ***.env*** File**: In the root directory of your project (the same level as your package.json), create a .env file.
+Add your Gemini API key to this file like so:

-Replace "YOUR_API_KEY_HERE" with the actual API key you received from Gemini.
+VITE_GEMINI_API_KEY=your-api-key-here

 ## How to Run the Project Locally
 1. Clone the repository or set up the project as described above.